aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 background values were assigned during rasterization.
 The resulting layer was then aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean.
 After the aggregation, cells with no forest information were filled with value 0.
-Finally, the layer was standardised by subtracting the arithmetic mean and dividing by the root mean squared error.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.